Converting MIDI Files to Sheet Music

 - Automatic determination of split voices in a single staff, where notes in the upper voice have upward stems, and notes in the lower voice have downward stems.

 - An option to split a single piano staff into right- and left-hand staves.
-The calculation is far more sophisticated and accurate than a split pitch such as middle C. Instead, the calculation is based on an analysis of the positions of both the right and left hands, stretches of the fingers, and finger motion.
+The calculation is far more sophisticated and accurate than a "split at pitch" such as middle C. Instead, the calculation is based on an analysis of the positions of both the right and left hands, stretches of the fingers, and finger motion.

-- A piano reduction option that collapses multiple arts, such as for a string quarter, into a piano part.
+- A piano reduction option that collapses multiple parts, such as for a string quarter, into a two-hand piano part.

 - An option to determine and display chord names (eg, C7, Gm9) based on a harmony analysis of the notes.
 This is the best chord analysis of any music software.

-Try out a the free, fully function, 30-day trial version of Notation Composer or Musician, and see for yourself how well this MIDI to sheet music notation works.
+Try out a the free, fully functional, 30-day trial version of Notation Composer or Musician, and see for yourself.

-You can download the 30-day trial version from options on the right side of this page.
+You can download the 30-day trial version by clicking the "Free Trial" button on the right side of this page.